FAQ about the International Development Fellows Program

 When will I know if I am accepted?

-125 candidates will be selected for phone interviews from late October through mid January.
-Of these, 50-60 will be chosen for a full day of interviews in March.
-We will make offers for the Fellowship in late April or early May.
+Approximately 125 candidates will be selected from October through mid January for phone interviews.
+Of these, 50-60 will be chosen for a full day of interviews in Late February/early March.
+Interview Invitations will be extended by early February.
+We will make offers for the Fellowship in late April.

 In which countries are Fellowships available?

-Each year different country programs submit requests for the Fellows.
-We usually have positions in all of the regions where we work, with the greatest number of position in Africa.
+The list of country programs hosting Fellows changes from year to year.
+We usually place fellows in all regions where we work, with the greatest number of positions in Africa.

 Do I have a choice on the country or region where I will be placed?

-Fellowship placements are based on language first, then the experience of Fellows and the needs of the country programs.
-While preferences are taken into consideration, we do not guarantee a geographical or sectoral match.
-If either a specific sector or placement in a particular country are important to you above all else, then the International Development Fellows Program may not be the best fit for you.
+Fellowship placements are made taking into consideration language abilities experience of Fellows, and the needs of hosting country programs and regions.
+While personal preferences are considered, we do not guarantee a geographical or sectoral match.
+If focus in a specific sector or placement in a particular country are important to you above all else, then the International Development Fellows Program may not be the best fit for you.

 Will I get to travel?

 Fellow job descriptions vary widely depending on the needs of the country programs.
 Based on past experience, most Fellows travel within their country of placement and sometimes travel within the region during their Fellowship.